jayedrashid/Photoshop-Design-Notes/README.md

 - Then drag your crop area. `Ctrl` + `-` to zoom out and `Alt` + `drag` to expand area also `Shift` key to maintain proportion.
 Now you see white space around the image.
 Unlock 🔓 layer.
 Then `Alt` + `Shift` + `drag` to see checker board around the image.
 - Image >> Canvas Size > Relative (checked).
 Now you can click anywhere you like in the canvas to show up crop area.
 - To fill with background color go Layer >> New Fill Layer >> Solid Color to pick a color.
+- In options bar `Content-Aware` checked can auto fill any of the white corner by calculating itself.
+Not always do a perfect job though.

 <h2 align="center">Layers Panel</h2>